wrld3d/wrld-poi-api/README.md

 A POI is a Point of Interest.
 POIs are added to POI Sets and can be searched by applications with access to that POI Set.

-The default POI and default Taxonomy is supported by [eegeo-example-app](http://github.com/eegeo/eegeo-example-app) - however both the POI API and eegeo-example-app can be customised, so if the default behaviour does not meet your needs you can change the behaviour to suit.
+The default POI and default taxonomy is supported by [eegeo-example-app](http://github.com/eegeo/eegeo-example-app) - however both the POI API and eegeo-example-app can be customised, so if the default behaviour does not meet your needs you can change the behaviour to suit.

 A POI is a JSON object with the following attributes: